MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-storage.md

 #### Installing packages

-Make sure you have the packages necessary for Cosmos DB
+Make sure you have the packages necessary for Cosmos DB.

 ### [C#](#tab/csharp)